daniepett/terraform-provider-thoughtspot/docs/resources/share_metadata.md

 ### Required

 - `discoverable` (Boolean) Flag to make the object discoverable.
-- `metadata_identifier` (String) Unique ID or name of metadata object.
+- `metadata_identifiers` (List of String) Unique ID or name of metadata object.
+Note: All the names should belong to same metadata_type
 - `metadata_type` (String) Type of metadata.
 Required if identifier in metadata_identifier is a name.
-- `principal_identifier` (String) Unique ID or name of the principal object such as a user or group.
+- `principal_identifiers` (List of String) Unique IDs or names of the principal object such as a user or group.
 - `principal_type` (String) Principal type.
 Accepts `USER`, `USER_GROUP`

 ### Optional

+- `notify_on_share` (Boolean) Flag to notify user when any object is shared.
 - `share_mode` (String) Type of access to the shared object.
 Accepts `READ_ONLY`, `MODIFY`, `NO_ACCESS`

 ### Read-Only